-Additional forms: If you have more entries than will fit on the lines provided in Parts 2, 3, or 4, submit additional Forms IT-611.2, completing only the necessary parts.
-Include your name and taxpayer identification number on each form.
-On the indicated line of the first Form IT-611.2, include the totals from all additional Forms IT-611.2.
-Place the extra forms behind the first Form IT-611.2 and submit them with your return.
+Additional sheets - If you have more entries than will fit on the lines provided in Parts 1 and 2, complete additional sheets in the same format.
+Include your name and taxpayer identification number on each sheet and place them behind Form(s) IT-611.2 and submit them with your return.